multi-learn/summit/README.md

 One dataset for the labels called `Labels` with one attribute :
-* `attrs["names"]` a list of strings encoded in utf-8 namig the labels in the right order
+* `attrs["names"]` a list of strings encoded in utf-8 naming the labels in the right order

 One group for the additional data called `Metadata` containing at least 3 attributes :
 * `attrs["nbView"]` an int counting the total number of views in the dataset